Codecademy/docs/content/javascript/concepts/number-methods/terms/isNaN/isNaN.md

   - 'paths/front-end-engineer-career-path'
 ---

-The `Number.isNaN()` method determines whether the passed value is NaN.
+The `Number.isNaN()` method is a part of the `Number` class in JavaScript.
+It determines whether the passed value is NaN.
+It accepts a single argument, `value`, and returns `true` if the passed argument is NaN, and returns `false` otherwise.

 ## Syntax